ivadomed/utilities/quick_start_guides/nnU-Net_quick_start_guide.md

 ## Train a model

 > **Note**
+> Since you will likely be running the training on one of our GPU servers, you will need to get your training data there.
+See [our intranet](https://intranet.neuro.polymtl.ca/computing-resources/neuropoly/gpus.html#data) for details.

+> **Note**
 > Always run training inside the virtual terminal.
 You can use [`screen`](https://intranet.neuro.polymtl.ca/geek-tips/bash-shell/README.html#screen-for-background-processes) or `tmux`.

 1. Validate dataset integrity.